sudorandom/kmcd.dev/content/posts/2026/mise-en-place/index.md

 go = "1.23"
 ```

-When you `cd` into the directory, `mise` activates the specified versions instantly.
-If a subdirectory contains its own `mise.toml`, those versions automatically take precedence when you enter it.
-This makes it trivial to support monorepos, mixed stacks, or legacy code without hacks.
+The moment you `cd` into a directory, `mise` activates the right versions instantly.
+If a nested folder has its own `mise.toml`, those versions automatically take over.
+This makes supporting monorepos, mixed stacks, or legacy services incredibly easy.

-## Pull Tools Straight from GitHub
+## Native GitHub releases

-This is where `mise` really pulls ahead of older tools like `asdf`.
-It's not just a wrapper for language runtimes; it actually features a native **GitHub Backend**.
+This is where `mise` heavily outshines older options like `asdf`.
+It isn't just a wrapper for language runtimes.
+It has a native GitHub backend.

-If your project depends on a CLI like `terraform`, `kubectl`, or a niche linter, you don't need to hope there's a plugin.
+If your project needs a CLI binary like `terraform`, `kubectl`, or some obscure linter, you don't have to pray someone wrote a plugin for it.

 ```toml
 [tools]